Euclideon/vaultclient/docs/UserGuide.md

 ### 8. Converting

-#### Converting in Vault Client
+#### Converting in Euclideon Vault Client
-The Euclideon Vault Client allows pointcloud files with a valid filetype to be converted into the supported `.uds` file format.
-To do this, load a valid pointcloud file into the client by dragging and dropping the file into the client window.
-This will open the Convert Tab if it isn't already open.
+The Euclideon Vault Client allows pointcloud files of a valid filetype to be converted into the supported `.uds` file format.
+To do this, click the convert tab in the top left corner of the viewport, then load a valid pointcloud file into the client by dragging and dropping the file into the client window.

 Valid conversion filetypes are: `.pts`, `.ptx`, `.las`, `.txt`, `.csv`, `.e57`, `.asc`, `.xyz`.

-> If you aren't able to find the convert tab, it can be displayed from the `Windows > Convert` flag, once selected the convert option will be displayed next to the Scene tab.
+> If you aren't able to see the convert tab, click the `Windows` menu and ensure the `Convert` flag is checked.
+Once this is selected the convert option will be displayed next to the Scene tab.

+A screenshot of the convert window is shown below.

 ![Convert Window](images/convertpane.png)